 Activities aim to improve or, in many cases, rediscover skills that allow those taking part to lead a more active and valued role in society.
 The group activities range from art, crafts, sewing, digital photography, and IT-based activities to discussion groups, driving test theory and literacy and numeracy.
 There is also a creative writing group in which Lorna has been taking part since 2018.

 “At the Creative Group, we were given a new topic to write about every week, which is fun and sometimes challenging.
 It’s a way we could express ourselves and tell our story – and I love hearing everyone’s story.
 Each one is different, but we could all connect to each other.
 It shows that you’re not alone when you’re going through something.
 Someone else is going through it too.”

-Lorna’s volunteer journey began in 2020, and when the Employability Service opened its doors back open in 2022, Lorna was delighted.
+Lorna’s volunteer journey began in 2020 and when the Employability Support Project opened its doors back open in 2022, Lorna was delighted.
 Now she is the first person people see when they enter the door, signing them in and welcoming them to the space.

 “I wanted to volunteer because I was inspired to pass that feeling on.
 I love welcoming people because I know how it feels for everyone visiting.
 Some people come in nervous at first so we have a chat, and I will help them feel more comfortable.
 I know what they are going through and how much they will benefit from coming here.”

 “I think any charity would benefit from having service users volunteer.
 We want to give back and first-hand understand what it’s like for people.
 But I also recommend volunteering if you’re passionate about helping people.
 It’s great seeing the people that come in nervous on their first visit seem full of confidence a few weeks later.
 It’s a nice feeling.
 A win-win because they feel better, and you do too.

 “The little things, like the kindness people show each other, make a big difference.”